-1.10 Internal management procedures, competence and performance standards
+Internal management procedures, competence and performance standards

-All work to identify and deal with contaminated land will be carried out according to documented in-house procedures.
-These procedures will be maintained and regularly reviewed to ensure that all work is undertaken in a consistent and effective manner.
+- 45. All work to identify and deal with contaminated land will be carried out according to documented in-house procedures.
+These procedures will be maintained and regularly reviewed to ensure that all work is undertaken in a consistent and effective manner. - 46.
 Staff working on land contamination issues will be suitably qualified and experienced to undertake the work that they have been allocated.
-Competence will be assessed both in terms of suitable technical qualifications continued professional development to maintain their knowledge and competence.
+Competence will be assessed both in terms of suitable technical qualifications continued professional development to maintain their knowledge and competence. - 47.
 All work will be subject to management review at regular intervals to ensure that it accords with the aims and objectives set out in the strategy.
 We operate key performance indicators against which our performance will be compared and scrutinised.

-1.11 Consulting and communicating with others
+Consulting and communicating with others

-Since the community will be affected by the condition of the land in its locality, local people need to be informed about any significant risks which are thought to exist from contamination.
-We will carry out our duties so that:

-- the contaminated land regime and our decisions and actions are as transparent as possible - undue delays or confusion are avoided - meaningful communication of risk issues is achieved in unambiguous terms - there is clear identification of who is responsible for actions required under the regime - concerns are handled sensitively, responsible and promptly - all practical effort is made to avoid blighting residential properties.
+- 48. Since the community will be affected by the condition of the land in its locality, local people need to be informed about any significant risks which are thought to exist from contamination.
+We will carry out our duties so that: - the contaminated land regime and our decisions and actions are as transparent as possible - undue delays or confusion are avoided - meaningful communication of risk issues is achieved in unambiguous terms - there is clear identification of who is responsible for actions required under the regime - concerns are handled sensitively, responsible and promptly all practical effort is made to avoid blighting residential properties.

-1.12 Managing and accessing information
+Managing and accessing information

-In order to implement the strategy, we must gather information from a wide variety of different sources relating to the state of the land.
+- 49. In order to implement the strategy, we must gather information from a wide variety of different sources relating to the state of the land.
 This information may be in a range of media forms.

-Therefore, it is important to ensure that the information is managed systematically so that it can be readily retrieved and to avoid loss, damage of deterioration.
-Information will need to be kept up-to-date.
+- 50. Therefore, it is important to ensure that the information is managed systematically so that it can be readily retrieved and to avoid loss, damage of deterioration.
+Information will need to be kept up to date.
 We will regularly check the status of key data sets and review the currency of information at frequencies appropriate to the data set.

-Local authorities are subject to the requirements of the Environmental Information Regulations 2004, the Freedom of Information Act 2000 and the Data Protection Act 2018.
+- 51. Local authorities are subject to the requirements of the Environmental Information Regulations 2004, the Freedom of Information Act 2000 and the Data Protection Act 2018.
 Accordingly, we are committed to ensuring open access to information unless there are specific legal or technical reasons preventing us to do so, including relating to the General Data Protection Regulation 2018.
 This could be where releasing information is:

 - prejudicial to national security

 - prejudicial to future legal proceedings

 - subject to copyright restrictions

 - work in progress

 - data relating to individuals.

-General information and advice about land quality is available on our website.
+- 52. General information and advice about land quality is available on our website:

+Environmental problems Contaminated land.
 Specific enquiries about contaminated land can be made through our website, by email, telephone, in writing or in person.
 We must deal with a request for information within 20 working days except where the enquiry is complex or involves a large amount of information.
-Should an answer not be possible within this time, we will tell you how long it will take to answer your request.
+Should an answer not be possible within this time, we will tell you how long it will take to answer your request. - 53.
 There may be a charge to cover our costs in answering an enquiry.
 We will always say in advance if there will be a charge.
 No charge will be made for inspecting any public register of information.

-1.13 Reporting progress
+Reporting progress

-We will report publically on our progress, using our committees and service performance reporting.
-We will also use informal means of communicating including our website, press releases, newsletters and articles and other forms of communication.
-We will endeavour, as far as practicable, to report on our activities in an accurate, meaningful and responsible way.
+54. We will use informal means of communicating including our website, press releases, newsletters and articles and other forms of communication.
+We will endeavour, as far as practicable, to report on our activities in an accurate, meaningful and responsible way, specifically in light of any potential investigations.

-1.14 Reviewing the strategy
+Reviewing the strategy